-4) The CEC should update the CUAC to provide the option for using time of use (TOU) rates in the calculation process.
+4) The CEC should update the CUAC to provide the option for using TOU rates in the calculation process.

-Many utility providers in California have already begun transitioning customers to time of use rates in an effort to discourage electricity consumption during peak demand times, which will help to reduce peak stress on the grid.
+Many utility providers in California have already begun transitioning customers to TOU rates in an effort to discourage electricity consumption during peak demand times, which will help to reduce peak stress on the grid.
 The CEC should update the utility rates table to include TOU rates in order to maintain accuracy of the calculator.
 Summit participants suggested that the impact of TOU rates should be prioritized as customers are already using these rates, but the CEC should also continually update the CUAC according to the latest developments in utility rates, electrification incentive programs and Title 24.